Which Voluntary Benefits Work Against Health Savings Accounts?

 Voluntary Benefits Can Provide Support for Controlling Health Care Costs

 Other options that employers may offer to employees is the use of voluntary benefits that provide an added layer of protection to employees.
-These 100 percent employee self-funded plans can help to reduce the cost of standard medical insurance premiums when employees make use of voluntary plans.
+These employee self-funded plans can help to reduce the cost of standard medical insurance premiums when employees make use of voluntary plans.
 However, they are at fixed benefit amounts, which reduces their costs dramatically over other kinds of insurance.

 Examples of the most common types of voluntary benefits include: